vaidehi8913/burer-monteiro/src/README.md

 # Burer-Monteiro Visualizer

-This is a javascript visualizer for running the Burer-Monteiro heuristic to solve semidefinite programs (SDPs).
+This is a javascript visualizer for running the Burer-Monteiro method to solve semidefinite programs (SDPs).
-Specifically, it is for the Goemans-Williamson max-cut SDP.
+Specifically, it is for instances of the Goemans-Williamson max-cut SDP.
 For rank (dimension) 2 and 3, we provide a visualization of the gradient descent algorithm.
 For higher dimensions, it no longer makes sense to have a visualization, but the rest of the functionality that runs gradient descent is still implemented and usable.